 Lying in the rugged, semi-arid valleys of the Karamoja region in the country’s far northeast – in Uganda’s wildest and most isolated national park – is the Kidepo Valley.
-Half the fun of your Uganda safari is getting there, and its very remoteness means you’ll have intimate wildlife and cultural encounters all to yourself.
+Half the fun of your Uganda safari is getting there, making it one of Uganda’s best safari experiences, and its very remoteness means you’ll have intimate wildlife and cultural encounters all to yourself.
 You needn’t worry about roughing it though, staying at the lovely Apoka Safari Lodge.

-We rose early at Apoka Safari Lodge, our luxury Ugandan safari lodge perched on a rocky kopje overlooking the water-rich Narus Valley.
+We rose early at Apoka Safari Lodge, one of Uganda’s best safari lodges, perched on a rocky kopje overlooking the water-rich Narus Valley.
 As the dawn light cast the plains with flecks of gold, we enjoyed excellent coffee then set out on a game drive to explore.

 Tucked away as it is in the far northeast of Uganda, Kidepo Valley National Park enjoys an almost legendary status as one of the last surviving tracts of unadulterated wilderness left in the world.
 Straddling Kenyan, Sudanese and Ugandan ecosystems, it was sure to be interesting.